joexu22/llama2-finetune/README.md

 ![LLAMA-FIT CO.](assets/llama_in_suit.webp)
 LLAMA-FIT CO.™ - Your LLaMA Will Like The Way It Looks

-## Cracking the LLaMa2 Interview: A Weekend Guide to Impressing AI Startups
+## Cracking the LLaMA2 Interview: A Weekend Guide to Impressing AI Startups

 ## Introduction

-- **bullets to be turned to memo later**
+- **Goal is to finetune a LLaMA2 so that it can impress during a Tech Interview**

+- **business model**
+  - I got suited up llama interns waiting to work for you

+- **operation model**
+  - read the doc (TODO: make a doc); the joke here is that it's basically the code and I have no moat

 - street cred maxxing

-- impress employers/vc/peoples/ai
+- impress employers/vc/people/ai

 - benchmark llama2 fine-tune against base model
   - split training set against validation set (90/10?)